Where to Stay in Montreal: Our Top Recommendations

 Indoor pool, good breakfast, spa and wellness centre, room service, restaurant. | High prices, expensive private parking. | €374 – €474 | Book |

-If you’ve read the complete guide I wrote on Montréal, you already know this is my favourite neighbourhood.
-And if you’re after a bohemian, artistic vibe, the Plateau‑Mont‑Royal district is a perfect choice.
-Known for its colourful streets, trendy cafés, eclectic shops and distinctive architecture, this part of the city offers a unique, laid‑back atmosphere.
-You’ll find a range of hostels, small boutique hotels and apartment rentals—ideal for travellers on tighter budgets or anyone looking for true neighbourhood life and a local experience.
+If you’ve read my complete guide to Montréal, you already know this is my favorite neighborhood.
+For a bohemian, artistic atmosphere, the Plateau-Mont-Royal is an excellent choice.
+Known for its colorful streets, trendy cafés, eclectic shops, and distinctive architecture, this part of the city has a relaxed character all its own.
+You’ll find hostels, small boutique hotels, and apartment rentals, making it a good fit for travelers on tighter budgets or anyone hoping to experience everyday neighborhood life.

-- A lovely hostel near one of the city’s largest parks: Auberge de la Fontaine.
-From $140 / night, you’ll be in one of my favourite areas.
-This property has about ten rooms, and you can enjoy a view of Parc La Fontaine while staying close to all the key sights.
+- A charming place to stay near one of the city’s largest parks: Auberge de la Fontaine.
+With rates from $140 / night, you’ll be staying in one of my favorite parts of the city.
+The property has around ten rooms, with views of Parc La Fontaine and easy access to the area’s main sights.

 - Auberge du Plateau offers both private rooms and dorms.
-It’s right in the heart of the Plateau, and Sherbrooke metro station is a 5‑minute walk away.
-In high summer, relax on its rooftop terrace after a full day of exploring.
+It’s right in the heart of the Plateau, a 5-minute walk from Sherbrooke metro station.
+In the height of summer, you can relax on the rooftop terrace after a full day of exploring.

 Mid-range budget

-- Also close to Sherbrooke metro, Hôtel St‑Thomas is a 4‑star hotel with classy décor and a fine city view.
-It offers free bike loans—a great way to get around—and even airport transfers.
-Expect a little over $300 / night depending on the room.
+- Also near Sherbrooke metro station, Hôtel St‑Thomas is a 4-star hotel with elegant décor and city views.
+It offers complimentary bikes, a great way to get around, as well as airport transfers.
+Depending on the room, expect to pay a little over $300 / night.

-- Tastefully renovated, François‑Denis Apartments is a quintessential Montréal building in the heart of the Plateau, with carefully decorated flats.
-Each unit has a dining area with everything you need, a flat‑screen TV, and a private bathroom with a walk‑in shower.
+- Tastefully renovated, François‑Denis Apartments is housed in a quintessential Montréal building in the heart of the Plateau, with thoughtfully decorated apartments.
+Each unit has a fully equipped dining area, a flat-screen TV, and a private bathroom with a walk-in shower.

-- Carré Saint‑Louis is one of Montréal’s spots where you can see the famous colourful façades—and that’s exactly where the Hôtel & Spa Carré Saint‑Louis sits.
-From this charming hotel you’ll have access to a nearby wellness centre and spa, and I recommend the renowned Sushi Momo restaurant, whose vegan sushi will thrill your taste buds.
+- Carré Saint-Louis is one of the places in Montréal where you can see the city’s famous colorful façades—and it’s also where the Hôtel & Spa Carré Saint‑Louis is located.
+Guests at this charming hotel have access to a nearby wellness center and spa.
+I also recommend the well-known Sushi Momo restaurant, whose vegan sushi is full of flavor.

-Summary of the best accommodation on the Plateau Mont-Royal
+Summary of the best accommodation on the The Plateau Mont-Royal

 | Accommodation | Pros | Cons | Price Range | Booking |